JS Kabylie: The Hannachi era (1993–2017)

 Kamel Mouassa was appointed coach at the start of the 1996–97 season.
 The club finished 8th.
 The following season, the Algerian football championship takes place in the form of a group.
 By finishing 2nd in its own, the JSK did not play in the championship final.
-The following year 1998–99, the club finished in second place.
+The following season, in 1998–99, the club finished in second place.
 The only consolation, the player Farid Ghazi finished top scorer in the championship with a total of 19 goals.
 The club also failed in the Algerian Cup final against USM Alger.
 In 1999–00, JSK coach Kamel Mouassa was replaced by Bulgarian Janko Guelov.
 This takes the JSK to a disappointing sixth place.
 In the Algerian Cup, despite a good run, the club stopped in the semi-finals.